Click to view DD Form 214

 I had one student whose company was always receiving complaints resulting from the actions of a third party vendor.
-The company would apologize for the problem, but felt they could do nothing more.
-Even in a situation like this you must act; the customer doesn't care the problem was caused by someone else, all they know is dealing with your company is causing them problems.
+The company would apologize for the problem but felt they could do nothing more.
+Even in a situation like this, you must act; the customer does not care who caused the problem; all they know is dealing with your company is problematic for them.
 I suggested they find another vendor.
 The student said they have tried, but were unable to find another vendor.
 I then suggested her company may need to provide the service themselves.
 Several months later I received an email from her; to solve the problem her company had purchased the third party vendor.
 Now that's going the extra mile for your customers!

 Participant 1: That was strategic, use of forward or backward integration to gain competitive advantage.
 I agree.
-I am indeed learning more from this, we have to deal with almost similar situation at my work place where a customer is cut out of supply due to road construction and this keeps happening over and over again.
-The construction work takes about 3 years to complete and usually we have no alternative route for the service lines, in effect we are reduced to customer service (lip service) each time the customer complains yet the product is still not available.
+I am indeed learning more from this; we have to deal with an almost similar situation at my workplace where a customer is cut out of supply due to road construction, and this keeps happening over and over again.
+The construction work takes about three years to complete, and usually, we have no alternative route for the service lines, in effect, we are reduced to customer service (lip service) each time the customer complains yet the product is still not available.

 Participant 2: If you do everything humanly possible within your power to resolve a customer's issue, then the customer should feel satisfied.

-ED: Telling a customer you have done everything possible is not good customer service.
+ED: Telling a customer you have done everything possible is not excellent customer service.
 You may feel they should be satisfied, but it is doubtful they will.
 If your company did not resolve the problem, they have not done everything they can do.
-Even if the problem is caused by the customer or a third party vendor, you must analyze the complaint and take appropriate action to ensure the complaint never ever happens again.
+Even if the customer caused the problem or a third party vendor, you must analyze the complaint and take appropriate action to ensure the complaint never ever happens again.

 Participant 2: No, I don't feel picked on at all.
 As for arrogant, that's quite presumptuous of you to think that's what I am…far from it.
 It's actually confidence.
 In the industry I'm in, there are those people who are just not happy no matter how much you help them.
 If you have not had the opportunity to come across these types of people in the industry you're in, well, that's great.
 Now, I never said I've failed to resolve customer’s issues, far from that, I always get issues resolved, and yes I do know how unsatisfied customers can affect a company’s bottom line, but I do appreciate your statistics.
 We deal with a few 1 man operations, who if you've never had the chance to do business with won't understand how unappreciative they can be unless at the end of your problem/issue resolution your answer is 100% refund, aren't satisfied because at the end of the day, even though you've helped them as much as you possibly could, offered discounts, professional advice, etc... they're looking for "free" due to their lack of understanding the cost of running their own service and ended up not turning a profit.
 Every industry is different, you shouldn't be so presumptuous or critical without knowing anything about the people you are addressing.

 ED: Actually, I spent the majority of my career in the construction industry.
 Small companies make up a large segment of the residential side of the industry.
 We experienced problems with our sub-contractors because most were good at their trade, but horrible business people.
 So to deal with the problem, we provided help in the form of workshops for them to learn business basics like budgeting.
 It made them better business people and generated a tremendous amount of loyalty to us.
-In my current position, we help distributors train their customers in business basics for more information on B2B training see http://www.academyofbusinesstraining.com/make-an-investment-in-your-b2b-customers--success-.html.
+In my current position, we help distributors train their customers in business basics.
 Bottom line…you can always come up with ways to provide exceptional customer service if you choose to.

-Participant 3: I used to audit contact centers for TNT Express and used to hear Participant 2”s comments all the time, and I can understand how, at the end of a long day dealing with customers, agents often fall into the trap of labeling individuals asproblem customers or never happy.
-I think agents have one of the hardest jobs out there, they have to be empathetic, connect with the individual yet they should not be opinionated or drawn conclusions about the customer’s frame of mind or character.
+Participant 3: I used to audit contact centers for TNT Express and used to hear Participant 2”s comments all the time, and I can understand how, at the end of a long day dealing with customers, agents often fall into the trap of labeling individuals as problem customers or never happy.
+I think agents have one of the hardest jobs out there; they have to be empathetic, connect with the individual yet they should not be opinionated or draw conclusions about the customer’s frame of mind or character.